Science Curriculum Statement

 The 2014 National Curriculum for Science aims to ensure that all children:

-At All Saints’, we understand that children are naturally curious and we encourage this inquisitive nature throughout their time with us and beyond.
+At All Saints’, our curriculum offer for science is ‘at least as good as’ that offered in the National Curriculum.
+We understand that children are naturally curious and we encourage this inquisitive nature throughout their time with us and beyond.
 Science fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
-Through the programmes of study in the National Curriculum science document children will acquire and develop these skills throughout their Primary years.
-We ensure that the ‘Working Scientifically’ skills are built-on and developed throughout a child’s school career so that children learn to confidently use equipment, conduct experiments, build arguments and explain concepts whilst continuing to ask questions and be curious about their surroundings.
+Through the programmes of study in the National Curriculum science document, interwoven with experiences and learning outcomes we feel are important for our children in respect of science, children at All Saints’ will acquire and develop knowledge and skills throughout their primary years.
+We ensure that ‘Working Scientifically’ skills are built-on and developed throughout a child’s school journey so that children learn to confidently use equipment, conduct experiments, build arguments and explain concepts, whilst continuing to ask questions and be curious about their surroundings.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Through science we encourage our children to think for themselves, to suggest and test their own lines of enquiry and never be afraid to have a go!
 We believe that science is about finding out through exploring and we place a great emphasis on the importance of ‘Working Scientifically.’
 Our whole school approach to the teaching and learning of science involves the following;